sphinx-contrib/spelling/docs/source/customize.rst

   String specifying a file containing a list of words known to be spelled correctly but that do not appear in the language dictionary selected by ``spelling_lang``.
 The file should contain one word per line.
 Refer to the `PyEnchant tutorial`_ for details.
+Use a list to add multiple files.
 ``spelling_word_list_filename=['spelling_wordlist.txt','another_list.txt']``
   Same as above, but with several files of correctly spelled words.